-This unmistakable yet elegantly-applied embrace of yearning lesbian devotion is what made Desert Hearts such a radical proposition when it first debuted at the Telluride Film Festival in 1985.
+This elegant illustration of yearning lesbian devotion is what made Desert Hearts such a radical proposition when it first debuted at the Telluride Film Festival in 1985.
 More than three decades later, Deitch’s first and only narrative feature remains the rare queer film defined not by persecution but romance and the rare queer romance disrupted not by tragedy but equally specific and thus equally valid personal differences.

 Deitch sat down to reflect on the scrappy production and passionately enduring legacy of her trailblazing film and the gritty but hopeful realities of independent filmmaking, then and now.

 How often have you revisited Desert Hearts in the past 32 years?
 How has your relationship to the film evolved since its debut?